Urinary Tract Infections in Women

 Types of UTIs

-Cystitis: A bladder infection (cystitis) is the most common UTI in women.
+Cystitis.
+A bladder infection (cystitis) is the most common UTI in women.
 You may have urgent or frequent urination.
 You may also have pain, burning when you urinate, and bloody urine.

-Urethritis: This is an inflamed urethra, which is the tube that carries urine from the bladder to outside the body.
+Urethritis.
+This is an inflamed urethra, which is the tube that carries urine from the bladder to outside the body.
 You may have lower stomach or back pain.
 You may also have urgent or frequent urination.

-Medications to treat a UTI
+Medicines to treat a UTI

 Lifestyle changes to treat and prevent UTIs